MULTIPLE REGULATED VOLTAGES

 This is the complete schematic for the circuit that is contained on the AMZ Power Supply PC Board.
 It features multiple +9v linear voltage regulators and a filtered version of the input voltage, which is 12v to 18v.
 The basic idea is to create a single pc board that can be used to produce clean, noise-free power for your pedals.
 The optional Voltage Doubler pcb can be added to provide a -9v outlet for PNP transistor circuits.

 A DC power supply (not included) is required as a voltage source to drive the Power Supply pcb.
-An 12v transformer is recommended because the input voltage is filtered and available as one of the outputs, but any DC wall adapter with 12v to 18v is suitable.
+An 12v transformer is recommended because the input voltage is filtered and available as one of the outputs, but any DC wall adapter with 12v to 19v is suitable.

 A DC wall adapter that can provide 12v at 1A is recommended but transformers with current down to 750ma or less can be used as long as the total draw from all of the outputs does not exceed the capacity of the adapter.
+Laptop adapters that provide up to 19v can be used and are often available for just a few dollars in second hand stores.

 The 7809 regulated outputs can easily supply 500 ma or more.
 The TO-220 regulator is rated for 1A each but I do not recommend drawing that much current from any one of the outputs as excess heat may be produced inside the box.